 The dreaded sleep regression… Dun dun DUNNNNN!
 It’s ok.
 I’m here for you!
 To begin, there are all sorts of sleep regressions.
-While some regressions occur due to circumstances like travel or illness, which we’ll discuss below, many occur for seemingly no reason at all.
-Many researchers have noted that there are certain periods of cognitive and/or physical development, or leaps, that tend to seriously affect sleep.
-Many of you have heard of the Four Month Sleep Regression and others like it.
-The Wonder Weeks is a good resource to use to know when developmental leaps occur and how much they are likely to affect your baby’s sleep.
+While some regressions occur due to circumstances like travel or illness (which we’ll discuss below), many occur for seemingly no reason at all.
+Many researchers have noted that there are certain periods of cognitive and/or physical development (or “leaps”), that tend to seriously affect sleep.
+Many of you have heard of the Four Month Sleep Regression, and others like it.
+The Wonder Weeks is a good resource to use to know when developmental leaps occur, and how much they are likely to affect your baby’s sleep.
 Let’s get into how a sleep regression can affect your baby’s sleep…

 A few “If” tips to avoid sleep regressions due to travel: